 It is important to remember that as the child ages, the custody arrangement may have to be modified to continue providing adequate care in the child’s best interests.
 Georgia family courts may grant a modification after child custody has been determined only if there are new or changed material conditions that substantially impacts the child’s interests.
 These can include:

 Like physical custody, a parent may be awarded joint legal custody or sole legal custody.
 If the parents are awarded joint legal custody, they will have to work together to make these important decisions for their child.
-One parent is given final decision-making authority in the event that the parents cannot agree.
+One parent is usually given final decision-making authority in the event that the parents cannot agree.

 A practiced child custody attorney has worked with many families like yours, and their practical knowledge can help determine different custody arrangements that may work for your family.
 Call today to learn how an attorney can help your family.